CRozema22/BabyLM-SLA/README.md

 [BabyDev.ipynb](BabyDev.ipynb) prepares the preprocessed BabyLM 10M dataset for unsupervised POS-tagging by reformatting.
 POS-tagging is done using Linux.

 [BabyDifficultyScoring.ipynb](BabyDifficultyScoring.ipynb) takes the POS-tagged data and scores and ranks this data for all models.
-These datasets are also available in /data

 [Levels_BabyDifficultyScoring.ipynb](Levels_BabyDifficultyScoring.ipynb) can also be used to make a level-based curriculum, rather than based on difficulty scores.
 It largely overlaps with BabyDifficultyScoring.ipynb but only saves data for a SLA-based model.